choyingw/CFCNet/README.md

-# Deep RGB-D Canonical Correlation Analysis ForSparse Depth Completion
+# Deep RGB-D Canonical Correlation Analysis For Sparse Depth Completion
 This is the PyTorch implemenation for our NeurIPS 2019 paper by Yiqi Zhong\*, Cho-Ying Wu\*, Suya You, Ulrich Neumann (\*Equal Contribution) at USC [<a href="https://arxiv.org/abs/1906.08967">Arxiv</a>].

 <img src='images/500.gif'>